ftolentino/capstone/README.md

 # Capstone
 Independent Capstone Project for Epicodus: Learning Three.js and React Three Fiber to experiment making a 3D interactive website

+# Link to try the site
+This site is hosted using[GitHub Pages](https://ftolentino.github.io/capstone/).

 # Technologies Used
 * React
 * Three.js
 * Three Fiber

 ### Research & Planning Log
 #### Friday, 09/16/2022